Answering from Sure to Uncertain: Uncertainty-Aware Curriculum Learning for Video Question Answering: The Proposed Method

-The question encoder comprises word embedding and LSTM \cite{hochreiter1997long}.
-Specifically, the words are transformed into 300D vectors using GloVe \cite{pennington2014glove}.
-Subsequently, a linear projection and LSTM are utilized to process the word sequence.
-To summarize, the LSTM encodes each question into a sequence of hidden states. {We do not apply probabilistic modeling to question encoding as our prior experiments show it brings no improvement for MASN.}
+The question encoder consists of word embedding and LSTM \cite{hochreiter1997long}.
+Specifically, the words in the question are converted to 300D vectors by GloVe \cite{pennington2014glove}.
+Then a linear projection and LSTM are applied to process the word sequence.
+For a question of $J$ words, the LSTM encodes it to a sequence of hidden states $\left\{\bm{w}^{j}\in\mathbb{R}^{d}\right\}_{j=1}^{J}$ \footnote{We do not apply probabilistic modeling to question as our prior experiments show it brings no improvement.}.

-After obtaining the appearance/motion representation and the question encoding, appearance/motion-question interaction is applied, by which the appearance/motion-question interacted representation is obtained as follows.
-For the sake of simplicity, we will not explicitly denote the sampling index $k$ since the processing is the same across the $K$ sets of visual features.
-Upon obtaining $\mathcal{R}=\left\{\bm{r}^{z}\right\}_{z=1}^{Z}$ (applicable to either appearance or motion features) and question encoding $\left\{\bm{w}^{j}\right\}_{j=1}^{J}$ ($\bm{w}^{j}\in\mathbb{R}^{d}$ and $J$ represents the number of words in the question), we combine each of these sets into a matrix.
-These matrices are represented as $\bm{R}\in\mathbb{R}^{Z\times d}$ and $\bm{W}\in\mathbb{R}^{J\times d}$, respectively.
-The video-question interaction is performed using the bilinear attention network (BAN) \cite{kim2018bilinear} as follows,